onqtam/headjack/src/possibilities.md

 # Better and more competitive [search engines](https://scribe.rip/p/what-every-software-engineer-should-know-about-search-27d1df99f80d)

 - Building indexes would be greatly simplified as they will be plugged to the global message bus and update only on events (push) - instead of periodic batch crawling of the public web (pull). <!-- The history of changes will be granular, precise, complete, structured & authenticated. -->
 - Message schemas will improve the indexing & information extraction from dynamic websites.
-The [semantic web](possibilities.md#the-semantic-web-aka-the-original-web3) will also greatly empower search engines & unlock [powerful queries](possibilities.md#query-anything).
+The [semantic web](possibilities.md#the-semantic-web-aka-the-original-web3) will also greatly empower search engines & unlock [powerful queries](possibilities.md#query--plot-anything).
 - The move to data-centric addressing and the desegregation of data will lead to a lot less duplicates and more rich & precise context around any event/message.
 - Currently ephemeral experiences (search suggestions) leave no trace and it's extremely hard to prove bias (aks [Dr. Robert Epstein](https://en.wikipedia.org/wiki/Robert_Epstein#Contributions_to_Internet_Studies)) - competition & a lower barrier to entry are direly needed.
 - Search engine sophistication would span the full spectrum - from data center scale to those that you can run locally at home, or the specialized - [The Future of Search Is Boutique](https://future.a16z.com/the-future-of-search-is-boutique).

-# Query anything
+# Query & plot anything

 There are no limits to the types of queries we should be able to make - some simple examples: